Physiotherapy hip impingement

 - Most Affected Persons: Pincer impingement is more commonly seen in middle-aged women, especially those who are active or participate in sports.

 - It is also possible for a person to have both cam and pincer impingement, meaning there is a problem with both the shape of the femur and the hip socket.
 This is called mixed impingement and can make symptoms and treatment more complex.

 Treatment for FAI, whether cam, pincer or a combination of both, can range from physical therapy and activity modifications to surgical intervention, depending on the severity of symptoms and the patient's specific needs.
 It is important that a qualified health care provider make an accurate diagnosis and create a treatment plan.

 The labrum is a cartilage ring located in the hip socket.
-The extra bone growth in an impingement can damage the labrum.
+The extra bone growth in impingement can damage the labrum.
 In addition, the extra bone growth can cause accelerated wear of the hip joint, better known as osteoarthritis.
 The labrum is an important part of the hip joint.
 It plays an important role in the stability of the joint.
 Below is more detailed information about the labrum: